OpenBCI/Documentation/websitev2/docs/GettingStarted/Boards/03-Wifi_Getting_Started_Guide.md

 ### WiFi Station Example

 Your local WiFi network is called _MeerkatManor_ and it is password protected.
 You turn on the WiFi on your smartphone and search for WiFi network options.
-Additionally, your WiFi Shield is connected to a battery and powered on (and not connected to an OpenBCI Board, or if Cyton, `` is OFF).
+Additionally, your WiFi Shield is connected to a battery and powered on (and not connected to an OpenBCI Board, or if Cyton, `EXT PWR` is OFF).
 Note what the D2 light does at start-up, if your In your iPhone's WiFi network options, you see _MeerkatManor_ and "OpenBCI-A4AD" (the last 4 characters will be different in your case).

 ![iPhone Connected to MeerkatManor](../../assets/GettingStartedImages/wifi_join_network_1.PNG)